Is the Hard-Label Cryptanalytic Model Extraction Really Polynomial?: Model Extraction in EC25

-When $\alpha > 0$, adding and subtracting $\bm \delta$ make the input of the ReLU function positive and negative, respectively.
-On the other hand, when $\alpha < 0$, adding and subtracting $\bm \delta$ make the input of the ReLU function negative and positive, respectively.
-The sign recovery is based on the expectation that moving to a positive side would switch the state of neurons in deeper layers more frequently because the ReLU function suppresses the negative move only.
+When $\alpha > 0$, adding and subtracting $\bm \delta$ make the pre-activation positive and negative, respectively.
+On the other hand, when $\alpha < 0$, adding and subtracting $\bm \delta$ make the pre-activation negative and positive, respectively.
+Sign recovery is based on the expectation that moving to the positive side would switch the state of neurons in deeper layers more frequently because the ReLU suppresses negative pre-activation.

 In this paper, we mainly focus on the difficulty of finding \intersectionpoints.
 Therefore, we omit further details about the sign recovery, and please refer to the original paper \cite{DBLP:conf/eurocrypt/CarliniCHRS25}.